ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Thursday Night</h3>A chance of showers and thunderstorms before 7pm, then a chance of showers and thunderstorms between 7pm and 1am, then showers
          and thunderstorms likely.
 Mostly cloudy, with a low around 53.
-Southwest wind 14 to 21 mph, with gusts as high as 31 mph.<br></div>
+Southwest wind 14 to 21 mph, with gusts as high as 31 mph.
+         Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">